2012 United States gubernatorial elections

 United States gubernatorial elections were held in 12 states (including a recall election in Wisconsin on June 5) and two territories.
 Of the eight Democratic and four Republican seats contested, only that of North Carolina changed party hands, giving the Republicans a net gain of one governorship.
 These elections (except for Wisconsin) coincided with the presidential election on November 6, 2012.
+As of 2024, this marked the last time in which a Democrat won the governorship in Missouri, and the last time in which a Republican won the governorship in North Carolina.